T Boy Wrestling: Wrestlers, matches and audiences

-Matches at the events are often dramatic and camp.
+Matches at the events were often dramatic and camp.

-While most wrestlers at the events identify as men, this varies, with competitors across a spectrum of genders.
-Wrestlers also vary in terms of whether they have had top surgery and whether they are using masculinizing hormone therapy or intend to do so in the future.
+While most wrestlers at the events identified as men, this varied, with competitors across a spectrum of genders.
+Wrestlers also varied in terms of whether they had had top surgery and whether they were using masculinizing hormone therapy or intended to do so in the future.
 At the March 22, 2025 event, the wrestlers included waiters, go-go dancers, accountants, DJs, artists and high school teachers.
-Each match at the event takes place as a three-part act, with one-minute rounds.
-They feature extensive theatrics, camp, and homoeroticism.
+Each match at the event took place as a three-part act, with one-minute rounds.
+They featured extensive theatrics, camp, and homoeroticism.

-An audience kiss cam is used, which drives some audience attendance.
-ASL interpreters are hired for the event to make it accessible for deaf audiences.
+An audience kiss cam was used, which drove some audience attendance.
+ASL interpreters were hired for the event to make it accessible for deaf audiences.
 Both generation Z and millennial audiences attended as of October 2024, possibly a result of the difference in age between then-co-founder Miller and Bandrowski.
-All attendees must pass through a metal detector to enter the venues.
+All attendees had to pass through a metal detector to enter the venues.

 Philosophy

-A prominent goal of the events is to highlight a more expansive idea of trans masculinity, including those who are still working out their relationship to gender.
-The reclamation of ideas of masculinity is important in the event; Bandrowski has said that wrestling "is traditionally a masculine sport.
+A prominent goal of the events was to highlight a more expansive idea of trans masculinity, including those who were still working out their relationship to gender.
+The reclamation of ideas of masculinity was important in the event; Bandrowski said that wrestling "is traditionally a masculine sport.
 So I think a lot of TDLA is taking things that were traditionally meant for cis men and reclaiming them."